ccullin/applepie-keyboard/README.md

 ## Product Versions:
 There are 3 hardware configs, all using the same PCB.
-1. base model [requires custom case that excludes OLED display cutout]
+1. **applepie** - base model [requires custom case that excludes OLED display cutout]
-2. RGB.  include RGB leds for each key and an OLED display
+2. **applepie-rgb** - include RGB leds for each key and an OLED display
-3. BLE.
-Includes RGB, OLED and Bluetooth Low Energy with a 4000mAh battery.
+3. **appliepie-ble** - includes RGB, OLED and Bluetooth Low Energy with a 4000mAh battery.

 ## Supported Features:
 the be added soon